openstack/openstack-manuals/doc/admin-guide-cloud/source/dashboard_set_quotas.rst

 View default project quotas
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Log in to the OpenStack dashboard.
+Log in to the dashboard and select the :guilabel:`admin` project
+   from the drop-down list.

 #.
 On the :guilabel:`Admin` tab, open the :guilabel:`System` tab
    and click the :guilabel:`Defaults` category.